 Project areas: Kayin, Mon, Bago East and Tannitharyi.

 MEC will support the strengthening of the Karen complementary education system through the provision of technical and financial support to the Karen Teachers Working Group (KTWG) as the main recipient, and to the Karen Education Department (KED) as a sub-recipient.
 Formed in 1998, the Karen Teachers Working Group provides pre- and in-service professional development support to teachers in Karen areas; Kayin state; Mon state; Bago Division (East) and Tannitharyi Division; through its Mobile Teacher Training (MTT) model, Summer Vacation Trainings (SVTs) and the Karen Teacher Training Colleges (KTTC).

-Formed in 1947, the Karen Education Department administers the Karen education system under the Karen National Union structures at district, township and village tract level in both KNU-administered areas and in areas of mixed-government and KNU-administration.
+Formed in 1947, the Karen Education Department administers the Karen education system and mixed-government and Karen education.
 Working in collaboration, the KTWG and KED manage the Karen State Education Assistance Group (KSEAG), providing teaching and learning materials and teacher stipends to community and mixed schools.
 In Year 3, with MEC support, the KESS will provide education services to 161, 382 students, support to 5,800 teachers on MTB-MLE, across 1469 schools.